Falls and the Elderly: Case Presentation

 Falls Risk Factors

-• Each year, one in every three adults age 65 and older will fall.
+• One in every three adults age 65 and older will fall each year.

-• Falling is the leading cause of injury related death and most common cause of nonfatal injuries and hospital admissions for trauma amongst the elderly.
+• Falling is the leading cause of injury-related death and the most common cause of nonfatal injuries and hospital admissions for trauma amongst the elderly.

 • Falls are a common cause of Traumatic Brain Injury (TBI) and fractures of the spine, hip, forearm, leg, ankle, pelvis, upper arm, and hand.

-• The aging process involves declining function of a number of physiological systems which support balance.
-Such systems include Visual system (detail and contrast of objects), Muscular system, Kinaesthetic or Sensory system, and Vestibular or Balance system.
-An accurate measure and detection of falls risk should assess the status of all physiologically related factors.
+• The aging process involves the declining function of several physiological systems that support balance.
+These systems include the Visual system (detail and contrast of objects), the Muscular system, the Kinesthetic or Sensory system, and the Vestibular or Balance system.
+An accurate measure and detection of fall risk should assess the status of all physiologically related factors.

-• Clinical examination utilising force platform tests (such as Computerised Dynamic Posturography (CDP) Test of Balance – in particular Limits of Stability LOS) is a modern approach to quantitatively assess balance problems.
+• Clinical examination utilising force platform tests (such as the Computerised Dynamic Posturography (CDP) Test of Balance—in particular, Limits of Stability (LOS) is a modern approach to quantitatively assessing balance problems.

 How Can We Help Prevent Falls?

-An accurate identification of the balance disorder is paramount with prevention of falls.
-The purpose of balance function testing is to determine the site and degree of damage, to gather information regarding general functional abilities and evaluate the level of compensations.
+Accurate identification of the balance disorder is paramount in preventing falls.
+Balance function testing determines the site and degree of damage, gathers information regarding general functional abilities, and evaluates the level of compensation.
 This permits a specific rehabilitation to be formulated.

 Furthermore, to reduce older people from falling, the following has been shown effective:

 • Exercise regularly.
-It is important that the exercises focus on increasing strength and balance and that they get more challenging over time.
+It is essential that the exercises focus on increasing strength and balance and that they get more challenging over time.
 Tai Chi and Yoga programs are good.

 • Ask their doctor or pharmacist to review their medicines.
-A common cause of dizziness is adverse effects from prescription and over-the counter drugs.
+Adverse effects from prescription and over-the-counter drugs are a common cause of dizziness.

 • Have their eyes checked by an eye doctor at least once a year and update their eyeglasses to maximise their vision.

-• Make their homes safer by reducing tripping hazards, adding grab bars inside and outside the tub or shower and next to the toilet, adding stair railings, and improving the lighting in their homes.
+• They can make their homes safer by reducing tripping hazards, adding grab bars inside and outside the tub or shower and next to the toilet, adding stair railings, and improving the lighting in their homes.

 • Get adequate calcium and vitamin D.